Madhusudhangupta/url_shortener/README.md

   - Enter the url
   - Shortens the url to 4 characters including uppercase alphabets, lowelcase alphabets and numbers
   - Store the urls in database
+  - Count the number of clicks of the url
   - Search for the urls from the history

 Deployed on pythonanywhere